American Sweatshop

 American Sweatshop is a 2025 mystery thriller film directed by Uta Briesewitz and written by Matthew Nemeth.
-It stars Lili Reinhart as a social media content moderator who attempts to solve a violent crime she sees in a video while on the job.
+It stars Lili Reinhart as social media content moderator Daisy Morris who attempts to solve a violent crime she sees in a video while on the job.
 Daniela Melchior and Joel Fry act in supporting roles and the film was produced by Barry Levinson and Tom Fontana.

 The film premiered at the 2025 South by Southwest Film & TV Festival in March 2025 in the Narrative Spotlight category.